Three Ligaments in My Neck that were Damaged by My Forward Head Posture?

 Working for long hours on the computer and watching the cellphone are 2 of the many bad habits that lead to forward head.
 The added weight to the spinal column is so severe that it takes a toll on your ligaments.

-So, I would suggest that you promote good posture.
+So, I would suggest that you promote good neck posture.
 Make an effort to maintain optimal spinal posture.
 Also, learn the correct exercises that shall enable you to maintain good neck and head posture.